usaid-cs/yesterday-i-learned/random.md

 1. You can't just add an aftermarket USB to wireless charging pad without needing wireless charging everywhere.
 1. In the cryptocurrency world, you can just [clone a bunch of coins](https://techcrunch.com/2017/08/02/wtf-is-bitcoin-cash-and-is-it-worth-anything/) and end up having twice the amount of money (assuming people want to trade the cloned version).
 1. Apart from the literal meaning, ["per diem"](https://en.wikipedia.org/wiki/Per_diem) appears to mean "daily expense allowance" as well.
-1. 人仔 is worth more than the other kind of dollar now.
 1. Zeta is the sixth Greek alphabet, but [has a value of 7](https://en.wikipedia.org/wiki/Greek_numerals), because man, [screw you](https://en.wikipedia.org/wiki/Stigma_%28letter%29).
 Classically "Zedta", it is now "Zita" in modern Greek.
-1. In 1984, the thought police [removed and reconstructed words](https://en.wikipedia.org/wiki/Newspeak) from the language to make expressions harder ("freedom") or impossible ("god").
 1. A ["down round"](https://unsupervisedmethods.com/the-uber-of-startup-lingo-a-translation-of-47-startup-one-liners-c5f21e255e74) is when a company raises money at a lower valuation than a previous round.
 And apparently a "flight risk" is employee(s) who may leave soon.
 1. *Hasta la vista*, "until the sight", just means "bye".
 1. [How to combat AYCE buffets saving money](http://www.savethestudent.org/save-money/food-drink/get-the-most-out-of-an-all-you-can-eat-buffet.html): only go to restaurants with the food you like.
 Poop in the morning, eat cereal for breakfast, do some exercises, then go to a lunch buffet.
 Start with a soup, eat slowly, and avoid soft drinks.